FrancisCrickInstitute/introduction-to-image-analysis/README.md

 2. **Do I need to have any experience of coding?**

-    While some basic knowledge would be helpful, it's not essential and even if you have no knowledge of python, Jupyter notebooks or FIJI scripts/macros, you should still apply.
+    While some basic knowledge would be helpful, it's not essential and even if you have no knowledge of python, Jupyter notebooks or FIJI scripts/macros, you should still register.

 <p align="center">
 	<img width="10%" src="./Resources/CRICK_Logo.png" alt="Crick Logo">